ENGGEN 303 : Innovation and Business Cases

 Workload Expectations

-For this course, you can expect 2 hours of lectures, a 1-hour tutorial, 3 hours of individual work and 4 hours of team project work outside of tutorial.
+For this course, you can expect 2 hours of lecture content, a 1-hour tutorial, 3 hours of individual work and 4 hours of team project work outside of tutorial.

 Delivery Mode